Helping Canadians Get Out of Debt

 - In 2018, over 125,000 Canadians filed for consumer-insolvency and over half (56 percent) filed as a consumer proposal.

-- MNP Ltd., Accounting Firm reported that 46% of Canadians are $200 away from financial insolvency at any given month end.
+- MNP Ltd., accounting firm reported that 46 percent of Canadians are $200 away from financial insolvency at any given month end.

 - Issues flexible, unsecured loans of up to $15,000 with interest rates between 18.99 percent and 24.99 percent for qualified consumers.

 - Marble’s loan default rate is less than half than that reported by other under banks offering traditional loan products.

 - Management, directors and insiders notably own approximately 33 percent of the company’s common shares.

 Canada’s Debt Problem

 Debt levels in Canada have been on the rise for decades.
-Since 1990, Canada’s level of indebtedness has more than doubled to a record 178% of income, making individuals more susceptible to situations that lead to insolvency.
+Since 1990, Canada’s level of indebtedness has more than doubled to a record 178 percent of income, making individuals more susceptible to situations that lead to insolvency.
 This has led to the development of an annual Canadian consumer-insolvency market worth over $15 billion in debt liabilities.
 The market is growing rapidly in Canada due to high living costs and a rise in interest rates.

 There are two types of insolvency: bankruptcy and consumer proposal.
-A consumer proposal is a formal, legally binding process that is administered by a Licensed Insolvency Trustee (LIT).
-In this process, the LIT will work with you to develop a “proposal”—an offer to pay creditors a percentage of what is owed to them, or extend the time you have to pay off debts, or both.
+A consumer proposal is a formal, legally binding process that is administered by a LIT.
+In this process, the LIT will work with you to develop a “proposal”—an offer to pay creditors a percentage of what is owed to them, extend the time you have to pay off debts or both.
 The term of a consumer proposal cannot exceed five years.
 Payments are made through the LIT, and the LIT uses that money to pay each of your creditors.

 Filing for bankruptcy or submitting a consumer proposal will hurt a person’s credit score, which will affect that individual’s ability to secure loans in the future.
 It can take up to eight years to rebuild an individual’s credit score after filing a consumer proposal.
 To help its clients get back on their feet, Marble has developed a solution that allows its clients to restore their credit score, typically within two to three years.